Fios-Quest/YouTube-Scripts/src/fun/3-things-others-should-steal.md

 You may also need a little extra tooling to capture coverage, though some IDEs handle that for you.

-Nonetheless, testing is a first class citizen in Rust which is surprisingly unusual... and awesome!
+Nonetheless, in Rust, testing is a first class citizen which as far as programming goes, is surprisingly unusual... and awesome!

 Everyone should do this!

 ## Documentation

-Good documentating is really important, though it tends to be the sort of thing you only notice when faced with _bad_ documentation.
+Good documentation is really important, though it tends to be the sort of thing you only notice when faced with _bad_ documentation.

 There are documentation tools for most languages.